NazarioPizzicoli/NazarioPizzicoli/README.md

-# Hi there, I'm Nazario Pizzicoli! 👋
+# Hi there, I'm Nazario Pizzicoli!

 I am a **Robotics Engineering Graduate** focused on the intersection of **Perception and Control**.
 I enjoy the challenge of taking theoretical models (like YOLO and Deep Learning) and making them work reliably on physical robots.

-Currently, I am a **Computer Vision Trainee** at the Centre of Excellence MARBLE in Zagreb, designing end-to-end pipelines for object detection and depth estimation.

 ---